nrfconnect/sdk-nrf/include/nfc/ndef/uri_msg.rst

    uint8_t m_ndef_msg_buf[256];

 Then create the URI message with one URI record.
-As parameters, provide the URI identifier code (:cpp:member:`NFC_URI_HTTP_WWW` in this example), the URI string, the length of the URI string, the message buffer, and the size of the available memory in the buffer:
+As parameters, provide the URI identifier code (:c:enumerator:`NFC_URI_HTTP_WWW` in this example), the URI string, the length of the URI string, the message buffer, and the size of the available memory in the buffer:

 .. code-block:: c